eminKING/Auto-replica-Postgresql/README.md

-🐘 PostgreSQL Automatic Replication — README
+🐘 PostgreSQL Automatic Replication
 📘 Description

 This project sets up PostgreSQL master–replica replication using Docker Compose with custom Docker images.

 Node	Description
-Master	Main database node
+✅ Master	Main database node
-Replica	Secondary node copying data from Master
+⚡ Replica	Secondary node replicating data from master

-Before starting, the user must choose the role of the server (Master or Replica).
+Before starting, choose the role of the server.
 You can also change default passwords in the configuration.

 ⚙️ Setup Steps
 1️⃣ Install Docker